Cha Cha Slide: "Cha-Cha Slide"

 DJ Casper enlisted the help of M.O.B.
 Music Publishing to produce, edit, and engineer the new version of the song "Cha-Cha Slide".
-Men On Business also produced several other accompanying songs to produce the entire Slide Album.
+M.O.B., or Men On Business, also produced several other accompanying songs to produce the entire Slide Album.
 DJ Casper and Men On Business licensed the Slide Album to Universal Records, and it was released on September 19, 2000.

-Universal's Senior VP of Urban Promotion Michael Horton recalled, "we made some instructional 'Cha-Cha Slide' dance videos and distributed them to clubs...We also promoted the song at various black functions, such as homecoming events at black colleges."
-Horton claimed many radio stations initial response to the song was, "There's no way we're playing it," but Universal's promotion department was persistent and finally got it on the air.
-The song then made its way to R&B/hip hop station WGCI-FM, in DJ Casper's hometown of Chicago, the first radio station to play the song.
+Universal's Senior Vice President of Urban Promotion Michael Horton recalled, "We made some instructional 'Cha-Cha Slide' dance videos and distributed them to clubs...We also promoted the song at various black functions, such as homecoming events at black colleges."
+Horton claimed many radio stations' initial response to the song was, "There's no way we're playing it," but Universal's promotion department was persistent and finally got it on the air.
+The song then made its way to R&B/hip hop station WGCI-FM in DJ Casper's hometown of Chicago, the first radio station to play the song.
 Horton accurately predicted the future of the song: "It's like a novelty that will eventually die down, but it will never go away completely—just like the electric slide and the bus stop are still around."

 In 2001, the following year, the dance caught on around Canada and the United States, where urban contemporary radio stations (and later mobile DJs) played the song continuously.
-In March 2004, "Cha Cha Slide" was released in the United Kingdom and went on to top the UK Singles Chart.
+In March 2004 "Cha Cha Slide" was released in the United Kingdom and went on to top the UK Singles Chart.
 Its success in the United Kingdom was helped by Scott Mills of BBC Radio 1, who promoted the song on his weekday afternoon radio show.

 Legacy

-In August 2020, in honor of the 20th anniversary, Google added an Easter egg where, when "Cha Cha Slide" is searched for, a microphone appears next to the music video.
+In August 2020 in honor of the 20th anniversary, Google added an Easter egg where when "Cha Cha Slide" is searched for, a microphone appears next to the music video.
 Some lyrics from the song are played when the button is clicked.

 "Cha Cha Slide" is also played during the eighth inning of San Francisco Giants home games at Oracle Park to ward off seagulls.